 Fear and Gravity

-A young boy of about 12 lean years,
+A young boy of about 12 lean years ran down the driveway,

-covering the shallow furrows worn into its surface.
+filling the shallow troughs worn into the pavement.

 like an old oak in a storm.